Uterine Fibroids Endometrial Ablation

 As compared to other treatment options for fibroids, endometrial ablation does suffer from some limitations.
 As already noted, the location of the fibroids is an important consideration, and endometrial ablation is also only amenable to fibroids less than 3 cm in size.
 Additionally, a single endometrial ablation intervention is less likely to be effective than alternative options, in terms of both bleeding reduction and re-intervention rates.⁷⁻⁸ A recent study was performed to compare the re-intervention rates for women after undergoing myomectomy, uterine artery embolization, or endometrial ablation to treat fibroids.
 A year after the initial procedure, the need for a second procedure was 4.2% for myomectomy, 7.0% for uterine artery embolization, and 12.4% for endometrial ablation.
-Furthermore, women who undergo endometrial ablation are not recommended to become pregnant, as the procedure leads to increased risk for an abnormal pregnancy.
+Furthermore, women who undergo endometrial ablation are not recommended to become pregnant, as the procedure leads to increased risk of an abnormal pregnancy.

 However, endometrial ablation for fibroids has a couple distinct advantages.
 It can be done as an in-office procedure, meaning you can often have it performed with your usual doctor.
 Additionally, it is a very low risk procedure.
 The most common complications are minor and include bleeding, infection, uterine perforation, and device failure, and the likelihood of having a major complication is well below 1%.⁷